 - Cleaning services and housekeeping

-- Parking requirements
+- Parking Fees

-Make sure your quoted fee includes all taxes and fees.
+Make sure your quote includes all taxes and fees.

 During your Stay